stevenrskelton/stevenrskelton.github.io/_posts/2023-11-30-many-forms-of-concurrency-parallelism.md

 ### Distributed Concurrency

 The concurrency required to take advantage of multiple instances is different than the currency required to take advantage of multiple cores. `Distributed Concurrency` introduces many new concerns that are not present when designing around `Local Concurrency`.

-Distributing data is no longer, _a single copy_ or _always available_.
+Distributing data is no longer _a single copy_ or _always available_.

-These concerns are highlighted [Strong versus Eventual Consistency](https://en.wikipedia.org/wiki/Eventual_consistency) and the [CAP Theorem](https://en.wikipedia.org/wiki/CAP_theorem), respectively.
+These concerns are complicated topics categorized as [Strong versus Eventual Consistency](https://en.wikipedia.org/wiki/Eventual_consistency) and the [CAP Theorem](https://en.wikipedia.org/wiki/CAP_theorem), respectively.

+Within the scope of this article it is noted that certain types of software problems are more easily designed for distributed concurrency, such as web requests and event-based processing.
+There is never a guarantee problems of any type can be solved using distributed computing, but often harder-to-distribute concerns such as atomic state transitions and transactions can be externalized into separate systems leaving a cleanly distributed core problem.

+A typical HTTP web application is implemented using a highly concurrent stateless web-tier, with offloading of state and strongly consistent data to separate microservices, which may or may not be distributed.

 # Writing Code For All Configurations

 - type of work matters, HTTP requests can't be distributed, batch processes and streams can

-# Latency and CPU idle

-Batch process is latency insensitive, so can ignore
+## Many Thread-pools Are Unavoidable

+Optimal _mechanical sympathy_ and efficient context-switching will match threads to cores one-to-one, however unavoidable reasons exist making to make this impossible.
+When using a non-blocking framework, the worker thread-pool shouldn't run blocking code requiring creation of a separate pool.
+Libraries responsible for logging, caching, and monitoring define their own worker threads to allow seamless execution in the background.
+The JVM garbage collector continuously runs in parallel threads.

-# Libraries and Project Loom
+# Optimal Settings Require Load Testing and Observation

+All settings should be pragmatically tuned according to real-world performance under a variety of workloads.
+The many levels of parallelism and concurrency can compete for resources in unexpected ways with non-linear response to varying load conditions.
+Optimizing local thread parallelism by way of thread-pool families, sizes and `Executor`, and distributed parallelism layer by way of hardware and traffic shaping have deep implications that cannot be solved with a silver-bullet of a software framework or feature.